Visit our Sister Sites:

 Perennial

 Achillea, also called Yarrow, is a hardy perennial.
-It will be alive and thriving long after your annuals have succumbed to the first frost.
-It will still be in bloom after many other perennials have gone to sleep for the winter.
-And, late in the fall season, it's flowers are so lovely amidst the falling leaves.
+This plant is alive and thriving, long after your annuals have succumbed to the first frost.
+These hardy plants bloom after many other perennials have gone dormant for the winter.
+Late in the fall season it is still growing, with flowers looking so lovely amidst the falling leaves and occasional snowflake.

-Achillea originated in Asia and Europe.
-To many, they are a common wildflower.
-But, they have also can be found in many home gardens.
+Achillea plants are native to Asia and Europe.
+Many people consider Achilleas to be a common wildflower.
+But, they also are found in many home gardens.
 Colors include bright, yellow (most popular), red, and white.

 Small flowers are grown on strong stems.
 They are popular as cut flowers for vases and bouquets.